Roxanne Charles-George

 Roxanne Charles-George is a mixed media artist, activist, curator, storyteller, and cultural historian of Strait Salish and European descent.
 She previously was a councilor, and continues to be an active band member of Semiahmoo First Nation in Surrey, British Columbia, promoting art, language, and culture.
 As an artist, she works with a wide range of media.
 She directly responds to the problems of colonialism, and documents issues that reflect her life experiences such as spirituality, identity, urbanization, food security, resource extraction, trauma, and various forms of systemic violence.
 As a contemporary storyteller and cultural historian, her goal is to touch, move, and inspire others through her work.
-Her work employs traditional Semiahma forms of knowledge such as visual representation, oral history, and ceremony.
+Her work employs traditional Semiahmoo forms of knowledge such as visual representation, oral history, and ceremony.

 Her work is in the collection of Surrey Art Gallery.